LUCASDUDUIT/ECE445/Notebooks/T'Andra/README.md

      *  Therefore, we decided to use Arduino’s to communicate the two rfid modules.
 We would send a high from the dev board to one rfid module to start communicating with another and receive a high to the dev board once the other rfid module is in range, to open the dog feeder.

 * Everything seems to be working in terms of the programming.
 This could not be transferred over to our PCB due to time, and we also did not have the ST-LINK v2 programmer for our PCB. the finished project is uploaded to my notebook folder.
-* UPDATE: after rewiring the breadboard and Arduino board for a more pleasing visual, a teammate accidentally supplied 12v to a 5v power rail, which damaged an rfid module, an Arduino board, and my laptop.
+* UPDATE: after rewiring the breadboard and Arduino board for a more pleasing visual, we accidentally supplied 12v to a 5v power rail, which damaged an rfid module, an Arduino board, and my laptop.
 This occurred right before demo, so we were not able to present our functionality.
 ## WEEK 4/29/24
 This week's objective is to present our improved slides from the mock presentation and attempt another demonstration as our previous one did not go as expected.
 * Update: I received a temporary laptop from a family member, so I will have to download the project, application, and rerun it to the stm32nucleo devboard.